SimpleLuke/japanese-learning-RPG/README.md

 ## Future roadmap

 - [ ] Host the site
-- [ ] Add different categories of quiz
+- [ ] Add different categories to the quiz
 - [ ] Add health bar

 <p align="right">(<a href="#readme-top">back to top</a>)</p>